Latent Agents in Networks: Estimation and Targeting: An Estimator for Large Networks

-{Step 3 uses the pseudo-inverse $\hat \Psi$ of $\hat\Sigma$ computed in Step 2 to reduce the bias in the preliminary estimator $\hat W$ obtained in Step 1, and leads to the debiased estimator $(\check v,\check W)$.
+Step 3 uses the pseudo-inverse $\hat \Psi$ of $\hat\Sigma$ computed in Step 2 to reduce the bias in the preliminary estimator $\hat W$ obtained in Step 1, and leads to the debiased estimator $(\check v,\check W)$.
 (This can be seen as a Newton step from $(\hat v,\hat W)$.)
 In the high-dimensional case such ideas have recently been used by different authors with different variants and assumptions; see, e.g., \cite{BelloniChernozhukovHansen2011,c.h.zhang:s.zhang,GRD2014,javanmard2014confidence,BCK-LAD}.
 Similar ideas can be traced back to \cite{neyman1965use} and \cite{Neyman1979} in the fixed dimensional case with the use of the so-called orthogonal moment conditions to reduce the impact of estimation errors of nuisance parameters.

 Finally, Step 4 thresholds the intermediate estimator $\check W$ to obtain $\check W^\mu$.
 The motivation to consider such a thresholded estimator is somewhat subtle, and has to do with the convergence rates that can be obtained by different estimators.
-It turns out that under approximate sparsity assumptions (and an appropriate choice of thresholds), the thresholded estimator enjoys good rates of convergence for both the rows and columns of $H^{-1}$ (see Theorem \ref{thm:OrthoHinv}).
-This is not the case for the intermediate estimators obtained in Algorithm 1.
+Intuitively, our approximate sparsity notion encodes sparsity across a collection of linear models (each of which captures the dependence of the outcome of a single agent on the covariates).
+It turns out that under such sparsity assumptions (and an appropriate choice of thresholds), the thresholded estimator enjoys good rates of convergence for both the rows and columns of $H^{-1}$ (see Theorem \ref{thm:OrthoHinv}), thereby allowing us to control errors not only within each model (rows of $H^{-1}$), but also across models (columns of $H^{-1}$).
+This, in turn, ensures consistency of the estimates in the matrix $2$-norm.
+Such guarantees do not hold for the intermediate estimators obtained in Algorithm 1.
 For instance, it can be seen that Step~1 of the proposed Algorithm 1, as well as the lasso estimator and its variants, decouple over the rows of $H^{-1}$, and they can be used to obtain convergence rates for the estimation of rows of $H^{-1}$.
 However, since $H^{-1}$ is not necessarily symmetric, in the high-dimensional setting we consider, such estimates do not provide meaningful guarantees for column estimates of $H^{-1}$.
-Similarly, it can be shown that the estimator $\check W$ obtained in Step 3 has good rates of convergence in the maximum entry-wise error but it need not be a consistent estimator of $H^{-1}$ in matrix $2$-norm.
+Similarly, it can be shown that the estimator $\check W$ obtained in Step 3 has good rates of convergence in the maximum entry-wise error but it need not be a consistent estimator of $H^{-1}$ in matrix $\infty$-norm (or the $2$-norm).